-I had a relatively generous deadline, so I waited a couple of days before giving Miles a call, hoping to catch him in a friendly mood.
-I was in luck, he told me to come right over.
-Well, I hadn't expected it to go that smoothly or with such immediacy, but he seemed to be in a good mood.
-Moments later, small cassette machine in hand, I was ringing his bell at West 77th Street, where he owned a house.
+Irvin gave me a relatively generous deadline, so I waited a couple of days before giving Miles a call, hoping to catch him in a friendly mood.
+I was in luck, he surprised me by suggesting that I come right over.
+I had expected to have some time for preparation, but some artists have been known to cancel appointments, and with Miles Davis, it behooved one to not let such an opportunity slip away—besides, he appeared to be in a good mood.
+Moments later, small cassette machine in hand, I was ringing the doorbell of his brownstone on West 77th Street.

-Miles opened the door wide and led me to a fairly large room with a bar in one end and gestured for me to have a seat by the coffee table in a cozy corner at the other end.
+Miles opened the door wide—he was smiling, so the good mood I had detected was still there.
+He led the way to a fairly large sparsely furnished room at one end of which was a bar.
+We seated ourselves at a coffee table in a cozy corner across the room.
 "I hope you didn't have lunch," he said in that low, raspy voice of his.
-Lunch? that was certainly unexpected.
-"No," I replied, placing my recorder on the table and noticing that Miles seemed to eye it with a hint of curiosity.
-It was not until several days later that Teo Macero, his producer, informed me that Miles did not like to be interviewed on tape.
-It's a good thing that I didn't know that earlier.
-At the first Ida Cox session, ten years earlier, I had watched admiringly as Whitney Balliett took notes in what seemed to be shorthand and got every word and breath right.
-With Miles, a tape recorder was an absolute necessity, and not only did he not balk at seeing it, there were a couple of occasions when he walked over to the bar and carried my recorder with him so that I wouldn't miss a word.
+Lunch? that was certainly not something I had seen coming.
+"No," I replied, placing my recorder on the table.
+Miles eyed it with a hint of curiosity which I couldn't quite interpret, but several days later, Teo Macero, his producer, told me that Miles did not like to be interviewed on tape.
+Sometimes, ignorance has its benefits—it can make you act boldly, and that—in turn—can win you some respect.
+In the case of Miles, whose voice was reduced to a near whisper by a medical condition, a tape recorder was an absolute necessity, and not only did he not balk at seeing it, there were a couple of occasions when he walked over to the bar and carried my recorder with him so that I wouldn't miss a word.

 "You don't like the skin?," he asked.

-"Well, we shan't waste it," he said, picking it from my plate with his fork.
+"Well, we shan't waste it," he said, picking it from my plate with a swift fork maneuver.

 The interview went well and the article has since been reprinted in a couple of books, but here it is, anyway.